how to remove laminate flooring without removing skirting boards

 Finally, attach the hose to your vacuum cleaner and suck up the dust and debris.

-Don your safety gear before starting your project.
-Cutting laminate creates particles that are harmful to the eyes and lungs if exposed.
+Wear safety gear during this project.
+If exposed, cutting laminate creates particles that harm the eyes and lungs.

 Circular Saw